nathom/nathom.github.io/content/blog/mnist/index.md

 Notice how convolutions encode spatial data like plain networks do not.
 Since pixels nearby are usually highly correlated with each other, we can downsample the convolution output with a max pool and preserve most of the information.
-After passing the image through a bunch of (trained) kernels, we get a set of matrices that represent the prevalence of a learned spatial feature.
-Then, we can flatten and pass these into an FCN, which is now mapping spatial data into categories.
+After passing the image through a bunch of (trained) kernels, we get a set of matrices that represent the existence of a learned *spatial feature*.
+Finally, we can flatten and pass these into an FCN, which can now map spatial data into categories.

+The output of this FCN (with softmax activation) is shown above.

 ## Model Comparison